sgdevmane/interview-guide/markdowns/aws/aws-questions.md

 28. [How do you implement Cross-Region Replication (CRR) for an S3 bucket?](#q28-how-do-you-implement-cross-region-replication-crr-for-an-s3-bucket) <span class="advanced">Advanced</span>
 29. [How do you use DynamoDB Streams to trigger a Lambda function?](#q29-how-do-you-use-dynamodb-streams-to-trigger-a-lambda-function) <span class="intermediate">Intermediate</span>
 30. [How do you ensure your EBS volumes are encrypted?](#q30-how-do-you-ensure-your-ebs-volumes-are-encrypted) <span class="beginner">Beginner</span>
+31. [How do you implement Rate Limiting using AWS WAF?](#q31-how-do-you-implement-rate-limiting-using-aws-waf) <span class="intermediate">Intermediate</span>
+32. [How do you scale an Aurora database instantly for unpredictable workloads?](#q32-how-do-you-scale-an-aurora-database-instantly-for-unpredictable-workloads) <span class="intermediate">Intermediate</span>
+33. [How do you orchestrate a multi-step workflow with error handling?](#q33-how-do-you-orchestrate-a-multi-step-workflow-with-error-handling) <span class="intermediate">Intermediate</span>
+34. [How do you query CSV data stored in S3 without loading it into a database?](#q34-how-do-you-query-csv-data-stored-in-s3-without-loading-it-into-a-database) <span class="beginner">Beginner</span>
+35. [How do you create an EKS Cluster using the command line?](#q35-how-do-you-create-an-eks-cluster-using-the-command-line) <span class="intermediate">Intermediate</span>
+36. [How do you trigger a Lambda function on a schedule?](#q36-how-do-you-trigger-a-lambda-function-on-a-schedule) <span class="beginner">Beginner</span>
+37. [How do you analyze CloudTrail logs for suspicious activity?](#q37-how-do-you-analyze-cloudtrail-logs-for-suspicious-activity) <span class="intermediate">Intermediate</span>
+38. [How do you ensure all S3 buckets are encrypted using AWS Config?](#q38-how-do-you-ensure-all-s3-buckets-are-encrypted-using-aws-config) <span class="intermediate">Intermediate</span>
+39. [How do you connect multiple VPCs together at scale?](#q39-how-do-you-connect-multiple-vpcs-together-at-scale) <span class="advanced">Advanced</span>
+40. [How do you provide a static IP address for an application running in multiple regions?](#q40-how-do-you-provide-a-static-ip-address-for-an-application-running-in-multiple-regions) <span class="advanced">Advanced</span>
+41. [How do you implement caching for a database to improve read performance?](#q41-how-do-you-implement-caching-for-a-database-to-improve-read-performance) <span class="intermediate">Intermediate</span>
+42. [How do you limit the maximum permissions a user or role can have?](#q42-how-do-you-limit-the-maximum-permissions-a-user-or-role-can-have) <span class="advanced">Advanced</span>
+43. [How do you allow users to upload files directly to S3 securely?](#q43-how-do-you-allow-users-to-upload-files-directly-to-s3-securely) <span class="intermediate">Intermediate</span>
+44. [How do you handle user authentication for a mobile app?](#q44-how-do-you-handle-user-authentication-for-a-mobile-app) <span class="intermediate">Intermediate</span>
+45. [How do you deploy a web application from source code without writing Dockerfiles?](#q45-how-do-you-deploy-a-web-application-from-source-code-without-writing-dockerfiles) <span class="beginner">Beginner</span>
+46. [How do you securely access EC2 instances without opening port 22 (SSH)?](#q46-how-do-you-securely-access-ec2-instances-without-opening-port-22-ssh) <span class="intermediate">Intermediate</span>
+47. [How do you run a serverless ETL job?](#q47-how-do-you-run-a-serverless-etl-job) <span class="intermediate">Intermediate</span>
+48. [How do you serve private content via CloudFront?](#q48-how-do-you-serve-private-content-via-cloudfront) <span class="advanced">Advanced</span>
+49. [How do you mount a shared file system to multiple EC2 instances?](#q49-how-do-you-mount-a-shared-file-system-to-multiple-ec2-instances) <span class="beginner">Beginner</span>
+50. [How do you create a private connection between your on-premises data center and VPC?](#q50-how-do-you-create-a-private-connection-between-your-on-premises-data-center-and-vpc) <span class="intermediate">Intermediate</span>

 ---